markdom/specification/1.0/markdom.md

 This event represents the begin of a [*Markdom quote block*].

-Calling this method must be must be followed by a call to `onBlocksBegin`.
+Calling this method must be followed by a call to `onBlocksBegin`.
 A corresponding call to `onQuoteBlockEnd` must eventually occur.

 ###### `onQuoteBlockEnd` {#api-handler-handler-onquoteblockend}